jbodika/CART210-glossary/glossary.md

 - **Global Impact:** The principles of net neutrality have influenced internet governance debates worldwide, with countries like India and the European Union adopting their own net neutrality regulations. [^kimball22battle]

 ![Net Neutrality](images/netneutrality-lapierrefurtado.png)
-* *ChatGPT used to generate this image, Prompt: "Generate an image that represents the New media keyword "net neutrality", make it thoughtful and contemplative, based on the style of The Medium is The Massage by Marshall McLuhan and Quentin Fiore; and The Extreme Self by Hans Ulrich Obrist, Shumon Basar, and Douglas Coupland.
+*ChatGPT was used to generate this image.
+Prompt: "Generate an image that represents the New media keyword "net neutrality", make it thoughtful and contemplative, based on the style of The Medium is The Massage by Marshall McLuhan and Quentin Fiore; and The Extreme Self by Hans Ulrich Obrist, Shumon Basar, and Douglas Coupland.
 Drawing inspiration from Babbage, Hayles, Lovelace, McLuhan, Nelson, Turing, Wiener, and others, expand on the media keywords and create a critical collage.
 This is not just an illustration of the concept, but it is a critical visual commentary, where the concept is presented and a commentary is provided."*

 [^wu03discrimination]: Wu, Tim.
 2003.
 “Network Neutrality, Broadband Discrimination.”
 SSRN Electronic Journal 2. https://doi.org/10.2139/ssrn.388863.
 [^schewick10internet]: Barbara van Schewick.
 2010.
 Internet Architecture and Innovation.
 The MIT Press EBooks.
 The MIT Press. https://doi.org/10.7551/mitpress/7580.001.0001.